 The editor of scientific or scholarly material looks for a title that defines and delineates.
 A journal editor, like a book editor, looks for informative value in the title.
 Words in titles should be indicative of what the publication is about.
 Catchy titles that draw attention but do not index well should be reserved for popular magazines and trade books which will be less used by serious researchers.
 If an author sees merit in such a title, it can counterbalanced by a subtitle with more substantive keywords.
-Titles should either provide a succinct rendering of what the publication is about or provide a statement suggesting inquiry or conclusion.
+Titles should either provide a statement suggesting inquiry or conclusion.
 A good rule is that the most significant keywords in the abstract should be in the title.
 (Davis, 1997, p.20, emphasis added)